yang-hub/nebula-docs/docs-2.0-en/gql-guide/ddl/graph/create.md

 Checks if a graph with the same name already exists.
 If it does already exist, no exception is thrown and the execution ends.

-### `<catalog object parent reference>`

-Specifies the parent schema of the graph.
-If not specified, the graph is created in the default schema.

 ### `<graph name>`

 Specifies the name of the graph.
 The name must be xxx.
-Characters allowed?
+Characters allowed? -> PDF

 ### `<typed>`

 Specifies whether the graph is typed.
-If not specified, xxx?
+If not specified, the same effect.
 Valid values: `::` and `TYPED`.
-Diff of the two?
+The same effect.

 ### `<graph type reference>`

 The `<graph type reference>` specifies the graph type referenced by the new graph.
-The schema of all graph element entities in new graph must follow the definitions from the referenced graph type.
+The schema of all graph element entities in new graph must conform to the definitions from the referenced graph type.
+For more information about graph type, see [Create graph type]().

-## Error handling
-NA

 ## Examples

 The following examples use the XXX dataset to demonstrate GQL statements.
 For more information about the dataset, see [dataset introduction](../../overview/sample-dataset.md).

-### Scenario 1: Create a graph based on a graph type in the default schema
+### Create a graph based on a graph type in the default schema
 ```
 nebula> CREATE GRAPH graph_name TYPED graph_type_name
 nebula> CREATE GRAPH IF NOT EXISTS graph_name :: graph_type_name